rgehrsitz/rex/docs/M8_RULESET_RELOAD.md

 - `rex_ruleset_reload_deferred_total`
 - `rex_event_queue_pending` in Streams mode

-An invalid, unreadable, non-v4, or unarchivable candidate increments the failure counter and leaves readiness and the current program unchanged.
+An invalid, unreadable, unsupported, or unarchivable candidate increments the failure counter and leaves readiness and the current program unchanged.
 A deferral also leaves the current program active and retries on a later poll.